olcf/olcf-user-docs/systems/summit_user_guide.rst

 allocation, while the project for ``job2`` is not.
 The batch system will consider ``job2`` to have been waiting for a longer time than ``job1``.
-Additionally, projects that are at 125% of their allocated time will be limited to only one running job at a time.
+Additionally, projects that are at 125% of their allocated time will be limited to only 3 running jobs at a time.
 The adjustment to the apparent submit time depends upon the percentage that the project is over its allocation, as shown in the table below: